GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 If you need more time to mitigate the impact of the deprecation register for the Deprecation Trial.

-If you have [a valid reason] re-enable the feature using Chrome enterprise policy.
+If you have administrative control over your users via Chrome Enterprise, you can re-enable the feature using Chrome enterprise policy.

 To mitigate the impact of the new restrictions, use one of the following
 strategies: